How to Set Up Performance and Uptime Monitoring with WP Umbrella

 Step 2: Configure Performance and Uptime Monitoring Settings

-We want to make sure the right people get notified!
 By default, notifications will be sent to the email linked to your account.
-If you need to notify more people:
+If you need to notify more people or add another notification channel here is what you need to do:

 Other Things to Know About Uptime & Performance Monitoring